purswaninuri/retomaton_healthcare_paper/README.md

 The original code for retrieval-based language models is here, we have adapted it from Khandelwal, Alon et al.[3-5]: https://github.com/neulab/knn-transformers

 This repository contains all scripts, environments, and utilities required to:
-- build FAISS-based datastores from clinical notes
+- build FAISS-based datastores from clinical radiology notes
 - run kNN-LM and RETOMATON for domain adaptation of models with next-token retrieval evaluation
-- fine-tune instruction-tuned models
+- fine-tune instruction-tuned models on clinical radiology notes
 - extract hidden states for large-scale datastore construction

 The workflow is optimized for **clinical NLP**, **privacy-preserving modeling**, and **non-parametric adaptation** using external memory instead of weight updates.
 The authors have submitted a paper for review and will make the pre-print available through github once it's uploaded.